adelatour11/torrentcleaner/README.md

 3. The script will:
     - Fetch all torrents from Sonarr's queue.
     - Inspect the files in each torrent.
+    - Download bad extension filter list from github (or use local default list if not internet)
-    - If any file extensions are found in torrent that match the extensions set in the tupple SUSPICIOUS_EXTENSIONS, the torrent will be removed and the files deleted.
+    - If any file extensions are found in torrent that match the filter list, the torrent will be removed and the files deleted.
     - Will forward any positive hit to syslog server along with errors if syslog_enabled = True
     - Will block torrent for the future if BLOCK_TORRENT_ON_REMOVAL = True